Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

             3. Number.isInteger          |   Used to return true if a number/value is integer
             4. Number.isSafeInteger      |   Returns true in a number is safe integer

+      NumberMethod
+      The number_method.js file contains the following number methods:
+      1.   toString()                               Returns a number as string
+      2.   toExponential()                          Returns a number written exponential notation
+      3.   toFixed()                                Return  a number written with a number of decimal
+      4.   toPrecision()                            Returns a number with a specified length
+      5. ValueOf()                                Returns a number as a number